The 81 Collection

 We are a collection of entrepreneurs who brought our offline industries online.

-Now, we're backing the next generation building across the 81% of U.S. GDP underserved by venture capital.
+Now, we're backing the next generation building across the 81% of U.S. GDP underserved by early-stage capital.

 Sewing MachineImage of a houseConstruction siteWarehouse with boxes